kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

-# Corralling bits of logic into names
+# Pushing names back into objects

 Making your codebase clearer isn't just about naming things better--it's also about finding things to name that weren't being named before.